- 2021 David Green becomes the Park Director

 - 2009 September 15 - GSNEO announces it will allow north half of camp to remain open pending Vision 2012

-- 2009 July - Friends of Crowell-Hilaka group is formed to try to stop the closure.
+- 2009 July - Friends of Crowell Hilaka is formed to stop the closure.
+FoCH reaches out to Western Reserve Land Conservancy

-- 2009 June - GSNEO announces it will close Crowell Hilaka and eight other camps on October 1
+- 2009 June - GSNEO announces it will close Crowell Hilaka and eight other camps on October first

 - 2007 - Merger of Lake Erie, Western Reserve, Erie Shores, Lake To River and Great Trails Councils to form GSNEO